ZupIT/ritchie-formulas/github/create/repo/README.md

-# Create a local and remote repository
+# Description

+This Github create command allows the user to create a new Github repository.

 ## Command